Xi’s power grab? Will of the Chinese people, say parliamentary delegates

 “We don’t have to follow other countries’ models.
 We have our own history and own systems and institutions,” he told Reuters ahead of the session beginning.

 “I really support it.
-The common folk really support it,” Wang said.“You know, President Xi, I really admire him.”
+The common folk really support it,” Wang said.
+“You know, President Xi, I really admire him.”

 The limit of two five-year presidential terms was written into China’s constitution after Mao Zedong’s death in 1976 by Deng Xiaoping, who recognized the dangers of one-man rule and the cult of personality and instead espoused collective leadership.